 Not to be ignored is your home’s overall foot traffic and general cleanliness!
 The more often someone walks over a carpet with dirty feet, the more dirt that carpet will trap and lock.
 Remember that this includes your pets, who drag dirt in from outside while also shedding hair and dander, which also help to trap dirt in a home’s carpet.

 A very dusty environment also means more dust and dirt trapped in carpet fibers.
-If you live near a production facility, busy highway, or construction zone, your home is likely to be covered in layers of dust and this includes your home’s carpeting.
+If you live near a production facility, busy highway, or construction zone, your home is likely to be covered in layers of dust, and this includes your home’s carpeting.

 Your vacuuming schedule also affects a carpet’s overall condition.
-The more often you vacuum, the more dirt and dust you extract; the less often you vacuum, the more dirt and dust that builds up and gets trapped in a home’s carpeting.
+The more often you vacuum, the more dirt and dust you extract; the less often you vacuum, the more dirt and dust that builds up and get trapped in a home’s carpeting.
 Anything that produces airborne dust in the home, such as woodworking and other hobbies, will result in more consistent carpet cleaning.

 Regular carpet cleaning by a professional is the best choice for ensuring a home’s carpet is always in good condition and as clean as possible.
-However, you might also invest in an air filter, to trap airborne dirt and dust before it can settle onto interior rugs.
+However, you might also invest in an air filter to trap airborne dirt and dust before it can settle onto interior rugs.
 Change the home’s furnace filter often as well, since both heated and cooled air is pushed through this filter before circulating around your home.

 Vacuum your home’s carpets often, even every day.
 If you’re pressed for time or aren’t “keen on” housework, try to vacuum carpet traffic areas daily or as often as possible, to remove dirt and dust.
-Brush your pets often, to remove shedding hair and dust trapped in their fur.
+Brush your pets often to remove shedding hair and dust trapped in their fur.

 Cleaning spots and stains right away is also needed to keep carpets looking their best, as stains might otherwise spread while water encourages mildew growth.
 Avoid using scrub brushes and other harsh tools; invest in a gentle carpet shampoo manufactured for your carpet materials in particular and blot the shampoo into the stain.
-Use a soft cloth to keep blotting and then remove the shampoo; that dirt and stain should come with it!
+Use a soft cloth to keep blotting, and then remove the shampoo; that dirt and stain should come with it!

-While cleaning spots and stains right away helps keep carpet in good condition, avoid DIY carpet cleaning!
+While cleaning spots and stains right away helps keep the carpet in good condition, avoid DIY carpet cleaning!
 Using too much shampoo or other cleansers and failing to extract them properly leaves behind a sticky residue that attracts more dirt than before, allowing your carpets to get dirtier faster than they would otherwise.